Political eras of the United States

 Political eras of the United States refer to a model of American politics used in history and political science to periodize the political party system existing in the United States.

 The United States Constitution is silent on the subject of political parties.
 The Founding Fathers did not originally intend for American politics to be partisan.
 In Federalist Papers No. 9 and No. 10, Alexander Hamilton and James Madison, respectively, wrote specifically about the dangers of domestic political factions.
 In addition, the first President of the United States, George Washington, was not a member of any political party at the time of his election or throughout his tenure as president.
 Furthermore, he hoped that political parties would not be formed, fearing conflict and stagnation, as outlined in his Farewell Address.

+Generally, the political history of America can be divided into eras of partisan hegemonic control of the federal government.
+These hegemonic eras are: